Schury1998/M5AtomCAN-CAN2COM/README.md

 The ESP32 always acknowledge the other bus components.\
 Maybe you ned a termination resistor (120Ohm).

-**Example of the serial Output**\
+**Example of the serial Output of the uC**\
 CAN MSG: 0x200 [7] <1F:C0:00:10:00:03:01> \
 CAN MSG: 0x710 [8] <02:10:03:00:00:00:00:00>

 **Possible serial Inputs:**\
 100, 125, 200, 250, 500.
 800 , 1000 \
-The numbers to change the Baudrate.
+The numbers to change the Baudrate. \
+You can also send CAN-Messages: \
+<ID> I <DTLC> I <Payload Byte0 & Byte1> I <Payload Byte2 & Byte3> I ...........

 ## GUI
 GUI in Python using CustomTkinter

 **Imports for Python**\
-serial, time, datetime customtkinter, threading/ pip install threaded customtkinter pyserial DateTime
+serial, time, datetime customtkinter, threading \
+pip install threaded customtkinter pyserial DateTime

 **Use the GUI**
 - Log and see incoming Messages (main use)
 - Send one Message
 - Dev window for change the baudrate oder debugging etc.

+## More Information
+The trace format is similar to PEAK - PCAN Explorer.
+You can analyce the traces with PEAK Tool (.trc).
+The Vector default format is not possible (.blf) but you can make small chanes to geht the cross-platform .asc format.\
+The database format is also the PEAK .sym format.
+With small changes in the Python code .dbc format from Vector should be also possible.